FelipeCRAguiar/FashionDriven/README.md

  - Select the shirt model
  - Select the shit collar type
  - Select the material you want your shirt made out of
- - Provide a image of
+ - Provide a reference image
+ - Order the created shirt
- - Review your order
+ - Or order a shirt made by other users

 ## Technologies